What is the name of the mushroom that produces smoke? Mushroom raincoat. How to feed the whole family with one mushroom. Mushroom soup with puffballs

 Medicinal properties of puffball mushroom

-Not all mushroom pickers know that raincoats have unique healing properties.
-They are able to stop bleeding, and also have a healing effect.
-In the case of a severe cut, you can simply break this freshly picked mushroom and apply the pulp to the wound - the blood will stop very quickly.
+Not all mushroom pickers know that raincoats have unique medicinal properties.
+They are able to stop bleeding and also have a healing effect.
+In case of a severe cut, you can simply break this freshly picked mushroom and apply the pulp to the wound - the bleeding will stop very quickly.
 Similarly, it can be used to treat other skin diseases:

 • severe burns;